yukizhang17/UI_final_project/README.md

 We also built a custom navbar as per our needs.
 It uses the following classes and elements:

 1. `header`: This is the parent element of the navbar.
 It contains the `nav` element as well as the `.nav-collapse` element.
-2. nav: This is the lifeline of the navbar.
+2. `nav`: This is the lifeline of the navbar.
 It houses the title of the website as well as the actions (`.actions`).
 It behaves differently according to the screen size.
 In laptop screens it has the following code:

    ```
    nav {